 If you do not have a guarantor then you’ll need to pay your rent for the whole Licence Agreement in advance.

-Through amber, you can easily explore, compare, and book your perfect home within minutes.
-Top-rated student accommodation in Bath, like Hollis Wharf and The Depot, is conveniently located near both universities and the city centre.
-Many of the properties are managed by top PMGs like IQ Student Accommodation and Student Roost.
-With average rents ranging between £220 and £350 per week, Bath offers quality accommodation options for every budget.
-Amber provides exclusive deals, making it the go-to platform for finding your student lets in Bath with ease and confidence.
+Through amber, you can easily find the perfect home that suits your needs within minutes.
+Amber offers a variety of fully furnished and verified options, including ensuite rooms, shared apartments, and private studios, catering to every student’s lifestyle and budget.
+The top-rated student accommodation in Bath, such as Hollis Wharf and The Depot, is conveniently located near the universities and the city centre.
+The accommodation options are provided by top PMGs such as IQ Student Accommodation and Student Roost.
+The average price range for Bath student homes is between £220 and £350 per week.
+The exclusive offers provided by amber make it the go-to platform for finding the perfect home for your student lets in Bath.

 2. The Port On The Square - From £215/week